- FAQs relating to the use of the CCF Research Management System (RMS)

 Teams should include co-applicants with expertise in all disciplines required to carry out the programme of applied health research that is being proposed.
 In addition to content expertise and general applied health research methodology, this would often (but not always) include a combination of a statistician, health economist, health psychologist/behavioural expert and qualitative methods expert.
 It should be noted that all second stage applications are systematically commented on from these perspectives when considered by sub-panels.
 We look for both breadth and depth in the team.
 Breadth in the sense that they have all the disciplinary skills needed to deliver the proposed programme; depth in the sense that they also have the necessary expertise and experience.
 Co-applicants should therefore be selected carefully to ensure they have the relevant specific expertise for the work planned e.g. if a cost effectiveness analysis is proposed then a health economist with expertise and experience in cost effectiveness analysis should be included in the team.
 It is not necessarily expected that the co-applicants would have such an extensive track record as the lead applicant.
 It is acceptable for less senior researchers to be included as co-applicants to carry out the work provided that they are under the supervision of more experienced co-applicants (with a smaller % time commitment to the programme) or if it can be demonstrated that they have particularly relevant expertise in the specific topic area of the research proposed.

-One of the applicants should be an NHS service manager.
+It is no longer a requirement that one of the co-applicants should be an NHS service manager, as not all programmes take place in an NHS setting.
+However, it is recommended that a co-applicant who would fulfil a similar role in terms of being responsible for the commissioning, delivery or implementation of any successful research outputs be included, so as to strengthen the application.
+In an NHS setting, this will likely be an NHS manager.
 He/she should be in a position to ensure that any interventions or new services developed would be carried forward and embedded into the NHS.
 This should be a full-time manager, with responsibility for the provision of clinical service, rather than a part-time clinical director or a Research and Development manager.

 The manager does not necessarily need to be based in the lead NHS trust if multiple sites are involved in the research – the research team should select the person who would be most closely involved in implementing any outputs delivered by the research.
 More than one service manager can be included in the team if this is considered appropriate and beneficial for the programme.